 When you are finished and you have it as big as you want it, click the check mark in the top left corner of your page.

 Now you can open up any of the papers and add them however you want to since you know how to drag them into your banner and resize them.
 In the image below, I selected another portion of a different paper and used it on top of the previous one, so the previous now serves as a border.
 Just for your information, when I resized this one, I did not do it to scale because it was too complicated, but because it was a simple pattern, it didn't particularly matter if the green checkered paper was slightly distorted or not, it still looks like green checkered paper.
 You do what your heart tells you, you are the artist, the creator: CREATE.
-In this kit, there is a frame, let's add it to our banner and see how to add some pictures to it.
-Open the frame and drag it into your banner, just like before.

 Now let's open a couple of pictures.
 Click "file" and "open", then browse your computer for wherever it is that you keep your photos.
 Click and open one you like.